The Offer Stack: Turn Expertise Into $10K Monthly Passive Income for $90K–$110K Operators

 Reason 2: Creates lead generation for Tiers 2-3.
 Tier 1 customers are pre-qualified leads for higher tiers.

-Reason 3: Builds email list asset.
+Reason 3: Builds an email list asset.
 Every Tier 1 buyer enters your ecosystem, where 15-25% eventually upgrade to Tier 2-3.

 The Tier 1 structure: package your best 2-3 assets into a $97-$497 digital product.